iotaledger/goshimmer/documentation/docs/protocol_specification/components/markers.md

 For details of managing approval weight of each marker and approval weight calculation thereof please refer to [Approval Weight](consensus_mechanism.md#approval-weight-aw).

-### Branch Mapping
+### Conflict Mapping
-Branches are introduced to the Tangle when double spends occur and are carried forward (inherited) by blocks until a conflict is resolved (merge to master).
-As such, each block needs to carry branch information and if a branch arises deep within the Tangle, each block would need to be traversed individually, which makes this operation very expensive and thus attackable.
+Conflicts are introduced to the Tangle when double spends occur and are carried forward (inherited) by blocks until a conflict is resolved (merge to master).
+As such, each block needs to carry conflict information and if a conflict arises deep within the Tangle, each block would need to be traversed individually, which makes this operation very expensive and thus attackable.

-Therefore, we utilize markers to store branch information for blocks and store only a **difference** of branches (subtracted/added) on each block individually.
-In that way, propagation of branches can happen via structural marker information and not every block needs to be updated.
-When querying branch information of a block, first all branches of the block's past markers are retrieved and then combined with the diff of the block itself to result in the block's overall branch.
+Therefore, we utilize markers to store conflict information for blocks and store only a **difference** of conflicts (subtracted/added) on each block individually.
+In that way, propagation of conflicts can happen via structural marker information and not every block needs to be updated.
+When querying conflict information of a block, first all conflicts of the block's past markers are retrieved and then combined with the diff of the block itself to result in the block's overall conflict.